srazash/dsazig/Notes.md

 base case!
 1
 ```

-What is happening is that everytime we don't meet the base case, we print out `recurse case! n` (where `n` is the current number), and then the function will call itself passing `n - 1`.
+What is happening is that every time we don't meet the base case, we print out `recurse case! n` (where `n` is the current number), and then the function will call itself passing `n - 1`.
 This will continue until `n` is 1, at which point we print out `base case!
 1` and return to calling stack (the `main` function).

 We must *always* have a base case, otherwise our recursive functions would recurse forever (or until we ran out fo memory)!